popas/RadixLib/README.md

 * Creating signers from random mnemonic phrases.
 * A powerful derivations module for all kinds of derivations needed in Radix.

 The features listed above are only a small subset of the features offered by this python package.
-This wrapper is fully compatible with the Gateway API which means that all of the operations that can be done through the Gateway API are supported by this package.
-This package offerers so much more and can in theory be used to build a python version of the [Radix desktop wallet](https://github.com/radixdlt/olympia-wallet).
+This wrapper is fully compatible with the Gateway API which means that all the operations that can be done through the Gateway API are supported by this package.
+This package offers so much more and can in theory be used to build a python version of the [Radix desktop wallet](https://github.com/radixdlt/olympia-wallet).

 ## Installing the Package